meadowdata/meadowrun/docs/how_to/user_permissions.md

-# Grant permissions to use Meadowrun
+# Grant permissions to use Meadowrun on AWS or Azure

 This page describes how to grant users permissions to use Meadowrun.
 If you want to grant permissions to Meadowrun jobs to access resources, go to [Access resources from